adithirgis/user_2022_tutorial/README.md

 This tutorial is for R users who are familiar with basic data wrangling in R and new to spatial analysis.
 We will introduce various spatial data types, and some basic R packages used to download and analyze spatial data.
-Participants will learn how to transform spatial data (focussing on raster and vector data) to different projections, create buffers of different radius and extract information from spatial data.
+Participants will learn how to transform spatial data (focusing on raster and vector data) to different projections, create buffers of different radius and extract information from spatial data.
 We will also extract points from a raster, calculate distance, area, perform spatial